 But I did it anyways.
 I was not going to have to go out on Christmas Eve.

-So a few days ago it came.
+A few days ago it came.
 All my fears were laid to rest.
 It was exactly like the pictures.
 (Though I can’t take a good one.)
 The post office actually left me a note requesting that I pick it up rather than leaving it in the mailbox or on the street.

 I couldn’t be more surprised that I didn’t hit a snag or problem.
 It’s at least as beautiful as the pieces we saw at all those other stores, and so much more affordable.